 The SCM adopted the main components of OptimoPlus allowing them to take control using the ‘Standard Package’ which means taking existing data supplied by the organisation and processing it through the Optimo Data Cleansing Program.

-Optimo staff then went on site to conduct a stocktake, identification and labelling of instruments and equipment using the Optimo Integrated printer package.
+Optimo staff went on site to conduct a stocktake, identification and labelling of instruments and equipment using the Optimo Integrated printer package.

 The SCM adopted the Express Checkout installation which uses a receipt system for short-term loans